 Store-bought dips can add up quickly!
 Two good dips alone can set you back around $10.

-While you can’t knock up a brie in a few minutes, you can make dips quickly and easily for a small fraction of the cost.
+While you can’t make brie in a few minutes, you can make dips quickly and easily for a small fraction of the cost.

 Along with some cheese, add a dip or two to your platter.
 Now you’ve got the star elements; it’s time to add the accompaniments.